radicle-foundation/radworks-governance/purpose.md

 7. Sustainability - That technology should be developed with a long-term perspective, and should prioritize technical and financial sustainability.

 ## Purpose Statement
-The DAO funds new resilient, permissionless technologies to cultivate internet freedom.
+The DAO funds new, resilient, permissionless technologies to cultivate internet freedom.
 We focus on funding and supporting the creation of censorship-resistant and decentralized technologies that empower builders and creators to collaborate.
 We are committed to enabling individuals and communities to collaborate in the digital realm securely and freely.

 ### Our Focuses
 1. Ecosystem health - Governing and operating with the goals of increasing the health of the ecosystem, improving the diversity of token holders and network participants, and supporting the long-term sustainability and resiliency of the DAO.